VictorKaraboychev/image-encoder-decoder/README.md

 # image-encoder-decoder
- Encoders data into images and decodes it
+ Encodes data into images and decodes it.